OpenStackOnRaPi/ostackinstall/README.md

  #### 6.i.b Start the cluster

-This will restart the entire cluster after it has been stopped and resume OpenStack recovering also the state of all instances.
+This will restart the entire cluster after it has been stopped and resume OpenStack.
+In our case, it will also recover the state of all instances due to setting `resume_guests_state_on_host_boot = true` in the `nova-compute.conf` file.

   * Power on RPis